brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

   Similarly, when work is making me feel stressed or anxious, a short walk can do wonders for making me feel better.

-- **Less back pain.** When COVID hit, and I found myself quarantined, with no commute, no meetings to go to, no colleagues to meet for lunch, and no reason to move at all, I found myself not only sitting for many hours per day, but I'd be doing so _continuously_, with virtually no breaks whatsoever.
+- **Less back pain.** When COVID hit, and I found myself quarantined, with no commute, no meetings to go to, no colleagues to meet for lunch, and no reason to move at all, I found myself not only sitting for many hours per day, but sitting _continuously_, with virtually no breaks whatsoever.
 After only a few weeks of quarantine, I was dealing with back pain.
 I tried different chairs and desks, which helped a bit.
-However, switching to a desk treadmill was the real breakthrough, eliminating back pain entirely.
+However, getting a desk treadmill was the real breakthrough, eliminating back pain entirely.

 - **Improved overall health.** Putting all the items above together, the desk treadmill is a great way for someone